electronart/SearchCloudOne-API-Docs/README.md

 # SearchCloudOne REST API

-SearchCloudOne provides a REST API that allows you to manage Indexes and Perform Search Requests using our servers.
+SearchCloudOne provides a REST API that allows you to manage Indexes and Perform Search Requests.

 SearchCloudOne's API Communicates in `JSON` with `POST` requests.